 - Nature and biodiversity.

-The environment program finances nature conservation projects, particularly in areas of biodiversity, endangered habitats and endangered species.
-Provides action grants for best practices, pilot and demonstration projects that contribute to the implementation of the EU Habitats Directive, the EU Birds Directive, the EU Biodiversity Strategy 2020 and the development, implementation and management of the Natura 2000 network.
+The environment programme finances nature conservation projects, particularly in areas of biodiversity, endangered habitats and endangered species.
+It provides action grants for best practices, pilot and demonstration projects that contribute to the implementation of the EU Habitats Directive, the EU Birds Directive, the EU Biodiversity Strategy 2020 and the development, implementation and management of the Natura 2000 network.

 Species such as the brown bear, wolf, and various species of birds are among the species that have benefited the most from LIFE projects.
-More than 400, more than a third, of the endangered species listed in the Birds and Habitats Directives, have been the subject of at least one LIFE project.
-LIFE funds also financed more than 1 000 management plans in the Natura 2000 network.
+More than 400, which is more than one-third, of endangered species listed in the Birds and Habitats Directives, are the subject of at least one LIFE project.
+LIFE funds also financed more than 1,000 management plans in the Natura 2000 network.
 This is an essential step in the fight against the loss of biodiversity.
 Other projects created ecological corridors and urban habitats for wildlife species, introduced climate change adaptation measures, supported ecosystem services, and raised awareness of the importance of biodiversity.
 More than 100 LIFE projects have helped tackle the problem of invasive alien species.

-The LIFE Program is currently one of the most important funding sources for biodiversity projects for the Member States of the European Union.
-Other countries that are not the Member States have been part of projects financed by the LIFE Program as partners or cross-border collaboration.
+The LIFE Programme is currently one of the most important funding sources for biodiversity projects for the Member States of the European Union.
+Other countries that are not the Member States are a part of projects financed by the LIFE Programme as partners or through cross-border collaboration.